tammergalal/katacoda-scenarios/apmintrov3/instrumentappv3/step3.md

 To enable the Rails instrumentation, an initializer file was created in the config/initializers folder.
 Open the file `datadog.rb`{{open}}.

-There, we control a few settings:
+There, you control a few settings:

 ```ruby
 Datadog.configure do |c|